Classical Electrodynamics of Extended Bodies: Historical Review

 \subsection{Point Charges and Quantum Mechanics}

 Without knowing the bare mass density and binding force for a charged object, one cannot solve for what stable objects should exist.
-But one can still assume a structure, and add in what the binding force and bare mass should have been after the fact.
-As mentioned in the last section, this violates causality since the force is required to react instantaneously across the object (to maintain the pre-ordained shape).
+But as mentioned in the last section, one can assume a structure, and add in what the binding force and bare mass should have been after the fact, unfortunately violating causality since the force is required to react instantaneously across the object (to maintain the pre-ordained shape).
 But if the object is a point, no time is required for signals to cross the object and causality is restored\footnote{The external force still must be analytic as a function of time, or you will still have the pre-acceleration issues discussed earlier\cite{yaghjian}.}.
 Also, this removes all internal degrees of freedom, so conservation of total momentum determines the motion completely.

-One cannot directly calculate the energy or mass of the object, because we do not know the bare mass.
+One cannot directly calculate the energy or mass of an object, because we do not know the bare mass.
 What we can calculate, from the electromagnetic energy of the charge, diverges in the point-charge limit\cite{heaviside1889}.
 But the mass of the electron is a measurable quantity; rather than calculate it, one may simply use its measured value.
 This process of replacing an infinite calculated value with a measured value is often called ``renormalization''.
 In the context of classical dynamics of an electron, Dirac is credited with writing down the ``renormalized'' classical equations of motion of a charged particle in 1938\cite{dirac1938}, where he developed these equations in a manifestly covariant method\footnote{Note Von Laue had already written down the covariant radiation reaction much earlier\cite{vonlaue1909}.}.
 These renormalized equations of motion are often called the Lorentz-Abraham-Dirac equations of motion.